 FROM SOUTH, EAST OR WEST: Connect with I-95 North and go to last exit before the Fort McHenry Tunnel, Key Highway and East McComas Street.
 Straight ahead on East McComas Street to the Terminal entrance.

 FROM NORTH: Take I-95 South through the Fort McHenry Tunnel, stay in far right line.
 Take first exit after the tunnel, Key Highway.
 On the ramp, move to the left lane and left at the trafic light.
 Continue to bear left on to East McComas Street and to the Terminal entrance.

-It is recommended to arrive in Baltimore, May 22nd, 2020 (the day prior to the Cruise Embarkation date) and depart Baltimore no earlier than the afternoon of Thurday, May 28th, 2020 after the Cruise has returned to Baltimore, Maryland.
+It is recommended to arrive in New Orleans, May 22nd, 2020 (the day prior to the Cruise Embarkation date) and depart New Orleans no earlier than the afternoon of Thurday, May 28th, 2020 after the Cruise has returned to New Orleans, Maryland.